siddharthnarula/Computer-Graphics/Report.md

 ```cpp
 std::vector<std::string> GetLocationRegex(std::regex location);
 ```
-Under this function, an input of regular expression for the category is entered and based on that the location ids are returned as output.
-This also verifies if input regular expression is correct or not.
-If it is verified as incorrect or if the regex is invalid, then an empty vector is returned.
+For a regular expression as an input, first check if it is a regular expression or not.
+Then for the entered category check if the attributes column of each row matches the regular expression if it does then add it to the list and return the final id list.

 ### Time complexity is O(n)